 7.1 OpenFlow processing model

 Figure 3 provides a copy of the packet processing model of OpenFlow.
 The processing pipeline represents the common basic architecture: incoming packets are compared against a set of policy rule conditions, and the subsequent execution of associated policy rule action(s) in case of match events.
 The conditions are ordered by the usual concept of hierarchy and priorities.
 The performance objective of high packet throughput is addressed by the usual concept of a "staged pipeline", which represents a hierarchical internal packet path.

+In the OpenFlow model the OpenFlow controller has full control of the ordering of actions as it is the controller who populates the tables.